Java Naming Conventions

 3. Naming Interfaces

-In Java, interfaces names, generally, should be adjectives.
+In Java, interface names, generally, should be adjectives.
 Interfaces should be in the title case with the first letter of each separate word capitalized.
 In some cases, interfaces can be nouns as well when they present a family of classes e.g. List and Map.

 public interface Serializable {}